enonic/old-xp-doc/doc/developer/my-first-app/pro-tips.rst

 This allows you to have one Enonic XP installation for each version and as many different XP_HOME folders as you need for your projects.
 When switching from one project to another, you only have to change the XP_HOME environment variable and then restart the installation of the Enonic XP version that the project was created for.

+Check this `Enonic Labs article <http://labs.enonic.com/articles/working-with-multiple-xp-projects>`_ for a more in-depth process.
+It also includes some bash scripting that will help with setting and changing $XP_HOME and starting and stopping XP.

 Logging JSON objects